obsidiansystems/ledger-app-nervos/README.md

 | `Confirm DAO` 	| `Deposit Amount` 	|    `Compensation`   	|       `Cell Owner`      	|
 |   `Withdraw`  	|   `<capacity>`   	| `<return-capacity>` 	| `<cell-owners-address>` 	|

+Compensation is the amount of CKB you have earned for having CKB deposited in the NervosDAO.
+It does not include the the original deposited amount.
+For more information about compensation, we recommend reading the [Nervos DAO RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md).

 If you attempt to withdraw from the Nervos DAO prematurely, you'll see an error such as
 ```
 JSON-RPC 2.0 Error: Server error (Transaction: Immature)